 ‘The Arnolfini Marriage’ by Paul Durcan is based on one of Jan van Eyck’s most famous paintings: The Arnolfini Portrait (also known as The Arnolfini Marriage or Portrait of Giovanni Arnolfini and his Wife).
 The painting was completed in 1434.

-It depicts a couple standing in the centre of a bedroom, holding hands.
+It depicts a couple standing in the center of a bedroom, holding hands.
 The wife is wearing a vibrant green dress and a white headless while her husband is in all black.
-Their clothes are clearly expensive, likely make of fur, sable and silk.
+Their clothes are clearly expensive, likely make of fur, sable, and silk.
 Van Eyck chose to include numerous details that have piqued the interest of viewers for centuries.
 They include a small dog at the couple’s feet, a mirror in the background (in which the couple is reflected along with the artist), a chandelier (that also alludes to their wealth).

 The poem is separated into eight stanzas of three lines, known as tercets.
 It does not follow a specific rhyme scheme, but there are instances of half and full rhyme within, and at the ends, of lines.